 All taxpayers, individuals and companies are required to furnish a return of income on the prescribed date for the income year ending on the preceding 31 March.
 If the Commissioner of Inland Revenue consents, a taxpayer may adopt an income year which ends on the date of the annual balance date of the taxpayer’s accounts.
 In addition, companies are required to report certain payments made to residents and non-residents at the time the company return is furnished.

-Legislation introduced in 2007 introduced a number of changes to the rules relating to financial arrangements and ensures that tax payers that adopt International Financial Reporting Standards ("IFRS") can continue to use tax rules that rely on accounting practice.
+2007 Legislation introduced a number of changes to the rules relating to financial arrangements and ensures that tax payers that adopt International Financial Reporting Standards (“IFRS”) can continue to use tax rules that rely on accounting practice.
 For other tax payers the existing tax spreading methodologies continue to apply but without the option of using the Financial Reporting methods.